 “Connecticut dubs a semiautomatic firearm that possesses one of (several) features an ‘assault weapon’, but that is nothing more than argument advanced by a political slogan in the guise of definition,” the petition read.
 “In truth, the odd assortment of firearms Connecticut calls ‘assault weapons’ are mechanically identical to any other semiautomatic firearm — arms that . . . are exceedingly common and fully protected by the Second Amendment.”

-In 2013, both Connecticut and New York passed state laws restricting sale and possession of semiautomatic weapons in the wake of the Newtown, CT, elementary school shooting in December 2012.
+In 2013, both Connecticut and New York passed state laws restricting sale and possession of semiautomatic weapons in the wake of the Newtown, Conn., elementary school shooting in December 2012.

 Currently, California, New Jersey, Massachusetts, Hawaii and Washington, D.C., have similar statutes limiting the legal use of semi-automatic weapons.